cumbof/MetaSBT/README.md

 > you may want to get rid of the taxonomic organization of genomes by specifying the `--flat-structure` option that will consider all the input genomes together for the generation of a single sequence bloom tree.
 > Please note that the `--flat-structure` option is not compatible with the `update` module for updating the database with new genomes.
 Thus, in case you will need to update the sequence bloom tree, there are no other options than building the database from scratch with the new set of genomes.

+> :warning: _Please note that this module makes use of the `ncbi-genome-download` external dependency to retrieve genomes under a specific Kingdom.
+However, this tool limits the Eukaryotes genomes to Fungi only.
+Thus, in case you specify `--kingdom Eukaryota`, you may expect to retrieve and index Fungi genomes only._

 #### Available options

 | Option                   | Default | Mandatory | Description  |